LuXugang/NaiveCode/README.md

 # NaiveCode
-simple,funny,exercise.  all of them are built when i was a newbie
+simple,funny,exercise.  all of them were built when i was a newbie